FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 to imply a unique way of handling such inconsistencies.

-Ideally, there will be a definition of a new quantity which both generalizes throughput for non-zero-loss (and other possible repeatability enhancements), while being precise enough to force a specific way to resolve trial result inconsistencies.
+Ideally, there will be a definition of a new quantity which both generalizes throughput for non-zero Goal Loss Ratio values
+(and other possible repeatability enhancements), while being precise enough to force a specific way to resolve trial result inconsistencies.
 But until such a definition is agreed upon, the correct way to handle inconsistent trial results remains an open problem.